Evan Rachel Wood On Why She's Heading To The Women's March & Her Pre-Election Regrets

 ”

 You have a little boy.
-What are you trying to instil in him in, through the lens of this world right now?
+What are you trying to instill in him in, through the lens of this world right now?

 Advertisement